QwikDev/qwik/docs/QRL.md

 # QRL

-QRL is Qoot-URL.
-It is a URL which contains custom protocols which is understood by Qoot.
+QRL is Qwik-URL.
+It is a URL which contains custom protocols which is understood by Qwik.
 All QRLs are syntactically valid URLs, however QRLs have custom protocols and so can't be used directly by the browser.

 ## Protocol